 - Varnish, wood stain or paint to match finish of kitchen cupboards

-2. Therefore I constructed a box made to measure to fit the plastic cutlery drawer.
-To make the box I used bits of scrap wood in my workshop, old bits of 18mm (3/4 inch) pine timber from an old bookcase, some wooden drawer runners from an old cabinet and a spare piece of 3mm (1/8 inch) plywood.
-Three sides of the box are to the depth of the plastic cutlery box, bulked out on two sides with a couple of bits of timber to prevent the cutlery box sliding from side to side, and reinforced in the front with two sides pieces and a bottom batten in the middle; as shown in the photo.
+Therefore, I constructed a box made to measure to fit the plastic cutlery drawer.
+I used bits of scrap wood in my workshop to make the box, old bits of 18mm (3/4 inch) pine timber from an old bookcase, some wooden drawer runners from an old cabinet, and a spare piece of 3mm (1/8 inch) plywood.
+Three sides of the box are to the depth of the plastic cutlery box, bulked out on two sides with a couple of bits of timber to prevent the cutlery box from sliding from side to side, and reinforced in the front with two sides pieces and a bottom batten in the middle.
+See the photo below.

 Having used the Sonicrafter in two steps of this guide for making a plinth drawer, here is a demonstration video, which I made for another project, on how easy and effective the Sonicrafter is to use.

 After I cut the opening for the drawer in the new plinth, so as not to have any Sharpe edges, I sanded all the edges to round them off to a slight bevel and smooth finish.